 Hand hygiene audits occurred a few months prior to this study and during observations there was a prominent Hawthorne effect that was noticeable from the nursing staff in the wards, which was not the aim of the study but an issue that was recognised by the researchers because nurses were seen to constantly wash their hands in front of the researchers.
 Another issue that was found was that self-reporting may lead to an overestimation of real behaviour which has been reported in Srigley et al.,12

-There were difficulties in the recruitment of nurses to complete surveys as is the common issue among researchers conducting research with nurses.20 A follow up attempt was not fruitful so the researchers decided to distribute the surveys through the wards Nurse Unit Managers (NUMs) and getting the NUMs to request their nursing staff to complete the surveys.
+There were difficulties in the recruitment of nurses to complete surveys as is the common issue among researchers conducting research with nurses.20 Given the small sample size a follow up attempt was not fruitful so the researchers decided to distribute the surveys through the wards Nurse Unit Managers (NUMs) and getting the NUMs to request their nursing staff to complete the surveys.

 CONCLUSION